Socialcap-app/socialcap-anonymous-voting/docs/voting-flow.md

 The UI will get this list after proving his identity, so that no info is revealed to the API about the user identity.

+### Plan batches

+The list of all batches send by the electors.
+Each item in this list contains the name of a batch belonging to this plan.

+The guid of this list is `plans.${planUid}.batches` and is stored as a Merkle.

+Each batch is stored in his own object, where key = `batch-${batch.hash}` and holds the batch as was received by the user.

 **EncryptionKeys**

 A key value store, indexed by the `identityCommitment`, containing a pair of